What Is The Coronavirus? Prevention of Novel Coronavirus FAQ

 Are coronavirus and COVID-19 the same?

-COVID-19 is an abbreviation of “Coronavirus Disease 2019”.
-The two terms are often used interchangeably, but COVID-19 is the name of the disease caused by a previously unknown virus called SARS-CoV-2.
-The virus is part of a family of coronaviruses that cause different illnesses, including the common cold and the flu.
+COVID-19 is an abbreviation of “Coronavirus Disease 2019” – the two terms are often used interchangeably.
+COVID-19 is the name of the disease at the center of the current pandemic, which is caused by a previously unknown virus called SARS-CoV-2.
+The virus is part of a family of coronaviruses that cause different illnesses, including the common cold and seasonal flu.

 What should I do if I think I have COVID-19?

-If you think you have COVID-19, stay at home and call your local health service for advice.
+If you think you have COVID-19, stay at home and self-quarantine, and call your local health service immediately for advice.
 If you are in Taiwan, call 1922.
-Do not visit your clinic as you could pass the virus onto others.
+Do not attempt to visit a clinic or the hospital on your own, as you could pass the virus to others.

-The people you live with should also stay home for at least 14 days from when you first noticed symptoms.
+If you live with other people they should also stay home and self-quarantine for a minimum of 14 days, starting from the day you first noticed symptoms.
 Avoid close contact with others in your household while you’re ill.
-If you live with someone more vulnerable, try to arrange for them to stay elsewhere.
+If you live with someone that is considered medically high-risk or vulnerable, arrange for them to stay somewhere else.

 (1)Maintain a distance of at least 1 meter from those who are under quarantine, and avoid close contact with them.